-Strong Urban Form

-Character Key Features Examples Significance

-Elements

-Large urban Mixed use blocks composed Throughout the walled This is a

-blocks of taller (3-5 storey) buildings city but particularly defining

-facing the street with lower evident at Stonegate/ characteristic

-extensions and ad-hoc Low Petergate/Church and the historic

-smaller structures behind and Street. urban core.

-within the blocks, retained

-private yards.
-Blocks strongly

-enclose streets.

-Long narrow Usually reflecting medieval or Stonegate and Coney Highly flexible

-plots and earlier building plots with side Street form capable

-gated side access to former workshops of successive

-passages and gardens occupation and

-reuse.
-A rare

-opportunity to

-appreciate the

-complexities

-of a medieval

-city as so much

-survives

-Strong Urban Form

-Character Key Features Examples Significance

-Elements
+Strong Urban Form Character Elements Key Features Examples Significance Large urban blocks Mixed use blocks composed of taller (3-5 storey) buildings facing the street with lower extensions and ad-hoc smaller structures behind and within the blocks, retained private yards.
+Blocks strongly enclose streets.
+Throughout the walled city but particularly evident at Stonegate/ Low Petergate/Church Street.
+This is a defining characteristic and the historic urban core.
+Long narrow plots and gated side passages Usually reflecting medieval or earlier building plots with side access to former workshops and gardens Stonegate and Coney Street Highly flexible form capable of successive occupation and reuse.
+A rare opportunity to appreciate the complexities of a medieval city as so much survives

-Framed shop fronts Variety of good quality "frames" around shop windows, providing visual support to building above whilst allowing interaction with the street.
+Strong Urban Form Character Elements Key Features Examples Significance Framed shop fronts Variety of good quality "frames" around shop windows, providing visual support to building above whilst allowing interaction with the street.
 Usually associated with smaller retail premises Stonegate, Goodramgate, Low and High Petergate contain many historic examples.
 The Shambles interesting but less authentic.
 Coney Street is an example of a street under pressure The extensive survival of small specialist retail establishments is a significant contributor to the quality of the York experience.
-Architecturally there is a close fit between this use and the layout and fabric of many surviving historic buildings; so importantly this characteristic maintains the authenticity of historic form and additionally it supports the
+Architecturally there is a close fit between this use and the layout and fabric of many surviving historic buildings; so importantly this characteristic maintains the authenticity of historic form and additionally it supports the local economy

-historic form

 Strong Urban Form Character Elements Key Features Examples Significance medieval street patterns Overlayed pattern of historic routes, narrow well enclosed primary streets, gentle curvilinear routes, secondary lanes & ginnels/alleys threading through the blocks or giving access to more private enclaves.
 High degree of choice, connectivity and permeability.
 Networks both south and north of the river within the city walls: Micklegate, St Martin's Lane, Goodramgate, Coney Street, Coffee Yard, historic water lanes on north bank leading to river The survival of such an extensive network of medieval streets and lanes is rare in an English city.
-The "preconquest" origin of so many streets in the historic core increases the significance of this asset.
+The "pre- conquest" origin of so many streets in the historic core increases the significance of this asset.
 Small squares Close distribution of small squares intimate in scale.
 Larger spaces formed later by highways interventions or through provision of markets.
 Few examples of formal compositions such as at "Eye of York".
 St Helen's Square (good quality natural materials), St Sampson's Square (early market place) & King's Square (triangular space created from former church yard) - both lined with trees.
 Added to in C20th with St Mary's Square off Coppergate and enhancement scheme in Parliament Street.
 Rare survivals of early spaces where previous uses often determine the spatial form.
 Enduring quality of openness to be guarded.